 21 Sep TRICKS TO FILING A ROOFING INSURANCE CLAIM

-If you like saving money and your not interested in lining the pockets of a salesperson when you are ready for your roof replacement project, here are a few tips on how to handle your own insurance claim.
+If you like saving money and your not interested in lining the pockets of a salesperson when you are ready for your next roof replacement, here are the top 5 tips on the proper way to handle your insurance claim.

-Tip #1.
-Do Not Allow a Contractor to Meet with your Insurance Company
+Tip #1: Do Not Allow A Contractor to File Your Claim Or Meet With Your Insurance Company.

 The last thing you need is a greedy contractor ticking off your insurance company.